 On 9 October 2014, the Company surrendered its license as a Collective Investment Scheme (CIS) and de-listed its shares on the Malta Stock Exchange as a CIS.
 On the same date, Santumas Shareholding plc was admitted to listing on the Malta Stock Exchange as a Property Company.

 DIRECTORS' REPORT

-The Directors submit their report and financial statements for the year ended 30 April 2016.
+The Directors submit their annual report and the audited financial statements of Santumas Shareholdings plc (the "Company") for the year ended 30 April 2017.

 PRINCIPAL ACTIVITY